ReshmaGhanta/HackerRankProblems/README.md

 # HackerRankProblems

 These are my solutions for hacker rank problems.
-All solutions are written in Javascript
+All solutions are written in NodeJS/Javascript